The Red Cockerill Gallery

 Other companies may offer similar services, but our services are the best, and come with a personal touch.

 Ann Cockerill first discovered the wonders of painting at the age of 4.
 A native of Georgia, she was born and raised in Cobb County.
-Born with a degenerative hip disease, she spent much time in body casts as a child.
-God has a way of turning bad things into blessings though.
-It was during these times, that she developed her imagination and learned how to paint and draw.

 Ann was commissioned by the State of Georgia to paint James Ogelthorpe, Thomas Jefferson, George Washington and Marquis de LaFayette life size portraits for the newly remodeled “Old Capitol” in Milledgeville.
 Her painting of Kennesaw Mountain was included in the “Spirit of America Exhibition from Winslow Homer to Andrew Wyeth,” and toured the nation's museums.